Heatwave skyrockets some Entergy bills across Southeast Louisiana

 “I’m not too happy about that, but what you going to do?
 It’s hot.
 You’ve got to cool your house off anyway,” said Hurst.

-“The customers field charge is billed per kilowatt-hour at the current rate of bill – so increase usage coupled with the high field costs actually can lead to higher bills,” said Sandra Diggs-Miller who works for Entergy.
+“The customer’s fuel charge is billed per kilowatt-hour at the current rate of the bill – so increase usage coupled with the high fuel costs actually can lead to higher bills,” said Sandra Diggs-Miller who works for Entergy.

 She says seeing a higher bill isn’t uncommon.